Cross-Site Scripting (XSS), Cross-Site Request Forgery

 (CSRF), SQL Injection and HTML Injection

 are security flaws that have been around for years.
-They are well know vulnerabilities, with well-known solutions.
+They are well-known vulnerabilities with well-known solutions.
 As we've seen in recent weeks, even well-established tech companies are not immune to these basic flaws:

 These flaws go by different names, but there cause and consequences are about the same.
 They are caused by insufficient user input sanitization, and result in malicious code being executed in the browser of the user visiting the site.